Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 Preloading, in itself, it is a strategy to optimise the experience of the users on the Internet.
 It narrows down to giving the browser certain instructions that will fetch assets with higher priority (typically, one would use that for resource that are critical to the first navigation to the website).
-When we take into account that `import()` essentially creates files (i.e. assets) that will be loaded at a later time, it makes sense to want to preload such resources with priority.
+When we take into account that `import()` essentially creates files (i.e. assets) that will be loaded at a later time, it makes sense to sometimes want to preload such resources with priority.

 We will see how to actually instruct webpack to apply this resource hint in a browser context, as well as other underpinnings of preloading in the following sections.